pattybrown/MS-Environmental-Science-Projects/README.md

 # MS Environmental Science Projects

-This repository contains a variety of projects which were completed throughout my graduate studies from courses including Environmental Data Wizardry, Landscape Genetics, and more.
+This repository contains a variety of projects which were completed throughout my graduate studies from courses including Environmental Data Wizardry and Landscape Genetics.
 Links to individual projects are provided below.

 __Comparitive Analyses:__